-Terminology aside though, the consistent picture from the field of cognitive science is that generic, transferable skills do not exist, or at the very least cannot be taught.
+Terminology aside though, the consistent picture from the field of cognitive science is that generic, transferable skills cannot be taught.
 What I mean by that is that if I spend an hour in chemistry teaching my students how to analyse a particular passage or question, their skills of analysis in history, geography or English will not be improved.
-Generic and transferable analytic, evaluative or descriptive skills do not exist.
+Generic and transferable analytic, evaluative or descriptive skills cannot be improved in a general sense.
 These “higher order” or “critical” transferable thinking skills do not exist.
-Even the holy grail of education – creativity – does not exist.
+Even the holy grail of education – general creativity – does not exist.

 Instead, the weight of educational research supports a different conclusion, one I mentioned in Part 2.
 Your ability to think about a particular topic depends in large part not on your general thinking skills, but upon your depth of knowledge of the thing you are thinking about – your domain-specific knowledge.
 Almost every experiment over the last 100 years has proved the same thing, whether it is conducted with accountants, grand chess masters or air traffic controllers.
 The skills they utilise in their own field do not transfer to other fields.

 Let’s take a basic example.
 Sir Ken Robinson, saviour of schools, has this video about “divergent thinking.”
 In it, he poses the question “How many uses for a paperclip can you think of?”